 For more information on access requirements, review the permissions documentation.

-From the application landing page, you can:
+From the application overview page, you can:

 For OAuth clients, see Managing an OAuth client in Developer Console.